Formerly incarcerated people can still vote in Missouri. This KC group shows them how

 One study estimated that more than 95,000 Missourians with a felony conviction are barred from voting because of disenfranchisement laws

-Voters lined up outside the Boone County Government Center to cast absentee ballots in November 2020 (photo by Rudi Keller/The Missouri Independent).
+Voters lined up outside the Boone County Government Center to cast absentee ballots in November 2020 (Rudi Keller/Missouri Independent).

 This story was originally published by the Kansas City Beacon.